thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

 ---
 date: "2020-09-28T10:00:00.000Z"
 url: "/super-resolution-with-js"
-title: "Image Upscaling in the Browser with Javascript"
+title: "Image Upscaling with Javascript"
 tags: ["tensorflowjs examples", "super resolution", "artificial intelligence", "javascript", "image enhancement", "esrgan", "deep learning", "machine learning", "tensorflow.js", "web"]
 description: "Image Upscaling in your browser lets you reduce your image sizes up to 1/16th.
 That means a 725kb image becomes 10kb.
 Learn how to do this and more with Super Resolution in Javascript."
 summary: "Image Upscaling in your browser lets you reduce your image sizes up to 1/16th.
 That means a 725kb image becomes 10kb.
 Learn how to do this and more with Super Resolution in Javascript."